rvm/ubuntu_rvm/README.md

 ## 3. Files permission issues

-If you already rebooted, and you're facing any file permission issues during any RVM usage, like `Following files may be not writable`, `sudo is needed` or `Operation not permitted`, you can fix it with:
+If you already rebooted, and you're facing any file permission issues during any RVM usage, like:
+- `Following files may be not writable`
+- `sudo is needed` or
+- `Cannot utime: Operation not permitted`

+You can fix it with:

     rvmsudo rvm cleanup all
     rvm fix-permissions